Details on whether you can have a roommate with a USDA loan

 You might wonder if you can have a current roommate move back in with you after closing.
 This is a gray area at best, and mortgage fraud at worst.
 Be careful and know the risks if you plan to make untrue statements to the lender.

-You plan to find a roommate after you buy the house
+2. You plan to find a roommate after you buy the house

 What if you don’t have a roommate now, but you want to find one after you buy to help defray costs?

-As mentioned, this act would not turn the home into a rental property.
+This would not turn the home into a rental property.
 It would remain your primary residence as long as you continue to live there.

 The bigger issue is with household income qualification.
 Any household income that you may receive within 12 months of moving in could push you over income limits for the USDA program.